eejai42/syntax-free-vs-locked/README.md

    - **Name Drift Analysis**: Identify changes in the naming of features across generations.
    - **Preservation of Rules**: Check for consistent preservation of rules in each branch.

-6. **Iterations**: Repeat the process for multiple generations, modifying and extending the idea each time, and measuring the drift from the original features.
+6. **Iterations**: Repeat the process for multiple generations, modifying and extending the experiment each time, and measuring the drift from the original features.

 7. **Data Collection**: Gather data on feature drift, changes in feature names, and other relevant metrics to compare the robustness of each approach.